Feature Selection and Feature Transformation Using Regression Learner App

 displays the ranked features and their scores in a table.

-To use feature ranking algorithms in Regression Learner, click Feature Selection in the Options section of the Regression Learner tab.
-The app opens a Default Feature Selection tab, where you can choose between these algorithms:
+To use feature ranking algorithms in Regression Learner, click Feature Selection in the Options section of the Learn tab.
+The app opens a Default Feature Selection tab, where you can choose a feature ranking algorithm.

 Rank features sequentially using the Minimum Redundancy Maximum Relevance (MRMR) Algorithm.